Class of 2025

 • Named to Georgia Tech’s 70 Most Influential Women Graduates of all time.

-• Established the Daniel M. Donehew Women’s Basketball Scholarship at Georgia Tech (2015)
+• Established the Danielle M. Donehew Women’s Basketball Scholarship at Georgia Tech (2015)

 • Recognized as an ACC Legend in 2013